 Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area- official title of the metropolitan planning organization that provides recommendations to the Florida Department of Transportation on the expenditures of federal funds in the Gainesville Metropolitan Area.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area consists of the five Alachua County Commissioners, the Mayor and six City of Gainesville Commissioners as voting members, with the Florida Department of Transportation District 2 Secretary (or his/her designee), the University of Florida President (or his/her designee) and a Rural Advisor (selected by the Alachua County League of Cities) as nonvoting members.
+The Metropolitan Transportation Planning Organization consists of the five Alachua County Commissioners, the Mayor and six City of Gainesville Commissioners as voting members, with the Florida Department of Transportation District 2 Secretary (or his/her designee), the University of Florida President (or his/her designee) and a Rural Advisor (selected by the Alachua County League of Cities) as nonvoting members.

-Needs Plan- document produced by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area that describes transportation system modifications required to sustain a transportation system that would function at an acceptable level of service that is implemented over a long period of time.
+Needs Plan- document produced by the Metropolitan Transportation Planning Organization that describes transportation system modifications required to sustain a transportation system that would function at an acceptable level of service that is implemented over a long period of time.

-Public Involvement Plan - document produced by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area that describes strategies to facilitate and promote citizen participation in the its transportation planning process.
+Public Involvement Plan - document produced by the Metropolitan Transportation Planning Organization that describes strategies to facilitate and promote citizen participation in the its transportation planning process.